relativitydev/relativity-trace-documentation/docs/user_documentation.md

 Automatic Discovery of Monitored Individuals
 --------------------------------------------

-For Data Sources that are not shipped with Trace natively, the application allows for automatic discovery of monitored individuals based on EmailFrom, EmailTo, EmailCC and EmailBCC fields.
+For Data Sources that are not shipped with Trace natively, the application allows for automatic discovery of monitored individuals based on `EmailFrom`, `EmailTo`, `EmailCC` and `EmailBCC` fields.

 ![](media/c09f85d2cbb0db2283737f16623d1048.png)